dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </table>

-All parameters are optional and can be supplied as query parameters in the request URL like
+All parameters are optional and can be supplied as query parameters in the request URL like this:

-    this:
+    /api/26/dataValueSets?dataElementIdScheme=code&orgUnitIdScheme=name

-    /api/26/dataValueSets?dataElementIdScheme=code&orgUnitIdScheme=name&dryRun=true&importStrategy=CREATE
+      &dryRun=true&importStrategy=CREATE

 They can also be supplied as XML attributes on the data value set element like below.
 XML attributes will override query string